 The 375th Medical Group gathered to celebrate Juneteenth, on June 19, 2020, at the Deltegan Auditorium on Scott Air Force Base.

-Organized by five Airmen from the 375th Medical Operations Squadron, the inspiration for the event stemmed from a yearning to educate their peers on black American history, said Senior Airman Mikayla Mohead, 375th MDOS, Scott Family Medicine administrator, one of the event coordinators.
+Organized by four Airmen from the 375th Medical Operations Squadron, the inspiration for the event stemmed from a yearning to educate their peers on black American history, said Senior Airman Mikayla Mohead, 375th MDOS, Scott Family Medicine administrator, one of the event coordinators.